Lanxess, Bayer sell chemical park operator to Macquarie for $3.9 billion

-FRANKFURT (Reuters) - German chemical groups Bayer (BAYGn.DE) and Lanxess (LXSG.DE) have agreed to sell chemical park operator Currenta to Macquarie Infrastructure and Real Assets (MIRA) (MQG.AX) for an enterprise value of 3.5 billion euros ($3.9 billion).
+FRANKFURT (Reuters) - German chemical groups Bayer (BAYGn.DE) and Lanxess (LXSG.DE) have agreed to sell integrated chemical site operator Currenta to Macquarie Infrastructure and Real Assets (MIRA) (MQG.AX) for an enterprise value of 3.5 billion euros ($3.9 billion).

 That includes net debt and pension obligations and a related real estate portfolio that Bayer will transfer to Macquarie, the sellers said on Tuesday.